corysauve/nalms-2019/README.md

 Each folder in this repository contains all code/data/images that correspond to each app.
 My slides can also be found in the `slides` folder.

 A final friendly reminder.
-These apps are under development and the examples below serve as *examples* for how the actual apps will behave.
+These apps are under development and the examples below serve as *templates* for how the actual apps will behave.
 Therefore, some of the functionality will likely not work or break.
 Please do not start a new issue if you come across problems as they will likely be fixed (or may be already fixed in a new version and not updated here).
 I'd love to hear about suggestions you may have on the appearance and functionality of the apps!

 ## App 1 - Data distributions